Ranidaphobia – Fear of Frogs Phobia

-Are you terrified of frogs, afraid of the stillness or sudden jumping?
+Are you terrified of frogs?
+Are you afraid of their stillness or sudden jumping?

 Do you break into a cold sweat when you see photos of this bug-eyed and slimy creature?

-Are you scared of going near long grass and stagnant water because a frog could start jumping?
+Are you scared of going near long grass or stagnant water because a frog might jump out at you?

-Do images of frogs keep flashing through your mind, frogs sitting still then all of a sudden jumping?
-Is it hard to concentrate on your daily activities because you are too buried in thoughts about frogs?
-You may be suffering from frog phobia.
+Do images of frogs keep flashing through your mind?
+Do you imagine frogs sitting still then all of a sudden jumping?
+Is it hard to concentrate on your daily activities because you’re too buried in thoughts about frogs?
+You may be suffering from ranidaphobia, or a fear of frogs phobia.

-Good thing it’s possible to manage the symptoms with a combination of self-help techniques and professional intervention.
+Fortunately, it’s possible to manage the symptoms with a combination of self-help techniques and professional guidance.
 But first, let’s take a closer look at this phobia.

 What Is the Fear of Frogs Phobia Called?

 Ranidaphobia is the extreme and uncontrollable fear of frogs.
-A lot of people don’t like how frogs appear.
-Their croaking can be quite creepy especially at night.
+Many people don’t like the look of frogs.
+Their croaking can be creepy, too, especially at night.
 And if you live near a pond, you’ve most likely experienced being startled by a jumping frog.

 Is There a Phobia of Amphibians?

 Batrachophobia refers to an extreme fear of amphibians.
 These are cold-blooded vertebrates like frogs, salamanders, and toads.
-Batrachophobia is different from Ranidaphobia.
-The latter is a specific animal phobia while the former has to do with a larger group of creatures.
+Batrachophobia is different from ranidaphobia.
+The second is a specific animal phobia while the first has to do with a larger group of creatures.

 What Causes the Fear of Frogs?